Uploading SourceMap During Project Build¶

 }

-In production environments, for security reasons, we typically do not retain sourcemap files.
-These files allow developers to map minified or compiled code back to the original source code, but if exposed publicly, they may reveal the internal logic of the application, increasing security risks.
+In production environments, for security reasons, we usually do not retain sourcemap files.
+These files allow developers to map minified or compiled code back to original source code, but if exposed publicly, they may reveal the internal logic of the application, increasing security risks.

-To handle sourcemaps securely, you can enable the deleteAfterUpload: true
+To securely handle sourcemaps, you can enable the deleteAfterUpload: true

-.
-This ensures that once the sourcemap is uploaded to the server, it is immediately deleted from the local file system, preventing it from lingering in the production environment.
+option when configuring GuanceSourceMapUploadVitePlugin.
+This way, once the sourcemap is uploaded to the server, it will be immediately deleted from the local file system, ensuring that they do not remain in the production environment.

 Additionally, by setting build.sourcemap